montymobile1/devdox-ai-portal/README.md

 ## Tech Stack

-- React 18
+- React 18 with TypeScript
-- TypeScript
+- Vite for build tooling
-- Vite
+- Tailwind CSS for styling
-- Tailwind CSS
+- Clerk for authentication
-- Lucide React Icons
+- Lucide React for icons

 ## Getting Started